 Wire and cable extrusion

-Extrusion is a process used to create objects of a fixed cross-sectional profile.
+Extrusion is a process used to create objects with a fixed cross-sectional profile.
 A material is pushed through a die with the desired cross-section.
 The extrusion process can be done with the material hot or cold.
 In a subsequent stage, molten plastic is applied to the entire circumference of the wire, forcing it to adhere to the structure of the wire or cable.
 Extrusion is most commonly used for wire insulation and to form the outer sheath of the cable.

 Drawing is a similar process, which uses the tensile strength of the material to pull it through the die.
 This limits the amount of change that can be performed in one step, so it is limited to simpler shapes, and multiple stages of decreasing size are usually needed.
 Drawing is the main way to produce wire.
-Metal bars and tubes are also often drawn.
+Metal bars and pipes are also often drawn.
 Drawing is usually done at room temperature.

 What are the processes commonly used?

 Wire and Cable Extrusion is the process of converting plastic raw materials into a continuous profile, providing protection against external damage and physical wear.
 Different processes exist depending the different compounds requested by the market.
 The most commonly used process is for thermoplastic and thermosetting materials, where an internal machine (barrel) friction and external heat resistors are used to obtain a finished or semi-finished product, shaping material by forcing it through a die.
 Another process exists for rubber extrusion with many different vulcanization solutions engineered to heat the insulation after the die trough.

 Extrusion quality control